In “The (Uncomfortable) Truth About Disability” we explain:

 Their report published on 6 February 2020 revealed that information held by the DWP showed that its own Departmental Internal Process Reviews (IPRs) since 2014‑15 evidenced 69 cases related to suicide.
 NAO commented: “It is highly unlikely that the 69 cases the Department has investigated represents the number of cases it could have investigated in the past six years.” adding “…the Department does not have a robust record of cases investigated before 2014-15”.
 In fact, Disability Rights UK reported on 27 February 2020 that reviews of 50 deaths following the loss of social security payments before 2015 had been shredded with officials blaming data protection laws.
 “The data watchdog said there was no requirement to destroy the reports by any particular date and that a “public interest” exemption could have been used.”

-The research cited above by the most respected authorities in the UK on such matters shows there is direct causal link between disability, financial hardship and the likelihood of attempted suicide.
+The research cited above by the most respected authorities in the UK on such matters shows there is a direct causal link between disability, financial hardship brought on by the welfare benefits system and extreme poverty, malnutrition, unnecessary deaths and suicide or self harm.
 It follows that the work we undertake has a direct impact in preventing suicide by:

 - treating our crisis clients with compassion and in a non-judgemental way;